mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 <api name="data">
 @property {string}
-  An arbitrary value associated with the menu item during creation.
-Currently this property is read-only.
+  An optional arbitrary value to associate with the item.
+It must be either a string or an object that implements `toString()`.
+It will be passed to click listeners.
+You can set this after creating the item to update its data later.
 </api>

 <api name="context">